 - Analyzing monthly/quarterly revenue forecast to ensure better optimization

-With a marketing automation tool, you can help in building proper marketing workflow.
+With a marketing automation tool, you can help in building a proper marketing workflow.
 You can decide the lead scoring scale with your team, make them understand the nitty-gritty of analytics, and also keep an eye on how campaigns are performing.
 Not necessary that you hand-hold your team for every campaign, but your opinion and suggestions based on the reports generated can help your team in utilizing the marketing automation tool to its fullest potential.

 Corporates are never going to respond to a plain “buy this” email.
 You are a CEO, and you know why you won’t pay attention to such an email.
-Help your team to reach out and connect with decision makers of potential business clients just the way you’d expect to be approached with a deal.
-Your expertise, industry knowledge and instincts are the best resources your team can have.
+Help your team to reach out and connect with decision-makers of potential business clients just the way you’d expect to be approached with a deal.
+Your expertise, industry knowledge, and instincts are the best resources your team can have.

 You know how best corporate objectives can be met because you yourself are leading one.
 Show them how a marketing automation tool can be used to cater to new-age business demands, organize team members, and increase the overall ROI for your company.